Symbols of Ukrainian people

 National symbols are the sacred attributes for Ukrainian people.
 In Ukrainian graphics there exist a number of symbols and images from national songs, legends.
 Such symbols and imagery are used in national customs and rituals.
-They are reproduced in embroidery on national costumes, ritual cloth—rushnyks, painted on crockery, in forged products, in carving, in bas-relief house decoration, in hearth painting, pottery, engraving and also in Ukrainian traditional Easter eggs—pysankas.
+They are reproduced in embroidery on national costumes, ritual cloth—rushnyks, painted on crockery, in forged products, in carving, in bas-relief house decoration, in hearth painting, pottery, engraving and also in Ukrainian traditional Easter eggs—pysanky.

 Symbols are roughly divided into animalistic and floral symbols.

-Holy images (on wood, glass) were decorated by Ukrainian,masters, with stylized symmetrical flowers, inflorescences and "apples", located in the upper part of an icon.
+Holy images (on wood, glass) were decorated by Ukrainian masters, with stylized symmetrical flowers, inflorescences and "apples", located in the upper part of an icon.

 Among the motifs of decor of Ukrainian icons were such stylized flowers as clove, tulip, rose, lotus, pomegranate, lily, acanthus and vine.

 Among the objects-amulets (rushnyks and icons) floral patterns dominated.

 Classification of symbols

 In the "Dictionary of Symbols of Culture of Ukraine", the following classification of symbols is given: